-- if the subscriber cannot prove his/her rights to the proposed DN, - if the certificate request consists any new gTLDs which are not added to the widely used current Public Suffix List, - if there is suspicion or certainty that the subscriber falsified the data or stated false data, - if the subscriber in especially inconvenient manner engaged resources and processing means of Certum by submitting number of request clearly in excess of his/her/its needs, - subscriber did not make a payment for issuing a certificate, provided that such payment is provided in the price list of Certum, - from other reasons not specified above.
+- if the subscriber cannot prove their rights to the proposed DN, - if the certificate request consists of any new gTLDs which are not added to the widely used current Public Suffix List, - if there is suspicion or certainty that the subscriber falsified the data or stated false data, - if the subscriber in an especially inconvenient manner engaged resources and processing means of Certum by submitting number of requests clearly more than their needs, - subscriber did not make a payment for issuing a certificate, provided that such payment is provided in the price list of Certum, - from other reasons not specified above.

 Applicants whose applications have been rejected may subsequently re-apply.
-Certum may reject application for a certificate if more than 3 months have passed since submitting this application and a subscriber has not completed an formalities in an application at that time.
+Certum may reject application for a certificate if more than 3 months have passed since submitting this application and a subscriber has not completed formalities in an application at that time.